Sage/streamlinejs/README.md

 # On-line demo

-You can test `streamline.js` directly with the [on-line demo](http://sage.github.com/streamlinejs/examples/streamlineMe/streamlineMe.html)
+You can see how streamline transforms the code by playing with the [on-line demo](http://sage.github.com/streamlinejs/examples/streamlineMe/streamlineMe.html).

 # Browser-side use

-The [streamline compiler](https://github.com/Sage/streamlinejs/wiki/Compilers) generates vanilla Javascript code that may be run browser-side too.
+You have three options to use streamline in the browser:

+* The first one is to compile the source with `_node -c`.
+The compiler generates vanilla Javascript code that you can load with `<script>` directives in an HTML page.
+See the [flows test example](https://github.com/Sage/streamlinejs/blob/master/examples/common/flows-test.html).
-You can also transform the code in the browser with the `transform` API.
-See `examples/streamlineMe` for an example.
+* You can also transform the code in the browser with the `transform` API.
+See the [streamlineMe example] https://github.com/Sage/streamlinejs/blob/master/examples/streamlineMe).

-The [streamline-require package](https://github.com/Sage/streamline-require) contains a small infrastructure to load streamline and regular JS modules from the browser.
+* A third option is to use the [streamline-require](https://github.com/Sage/streamline-require) infrastructure.
+This is a very efficient browser-side implementation of `require` that lets you load streamlined modules as well as vanilla Javascript modules in the browser.

 # Futures

 Streamline provides _futures_, a powerful feature that lets you parallelize I/O operations in a very simple manner.

 If you omit the callback (or pass a `null` callback) when calling a streamline function, the function will execute synchronously and return a _future_.
-The _future_ is just a function that you can call later to obtain a result.
+The _future_ is just an asynchronous function that you can call later to obtain a result.
 Here is an example:

 ```javascript
 function countLines(path, _) {